 The brand did well to add a relevant call-to-action to attract the readers to scan the QR Code.
-The reader had a clear idea of what to expect once the QR Code was scanned.
-For those unfamiliar with the QR Code were given the option of typing the website URL – inconvenient but useful information.
+The reader had a clear idea of what to expect on scanning the QR Code.
+The ones unfamiliar with the QR Code had the option of typing the website URL – inconvenient but useful information.

 2. Designer QR Code could have been used

 Although a black-and-white QR Code works equally well, the brand could have used a designer QR Code to spice up things.
 We took the trouble of creating a sample designer QR Code for the brand.